Technora

 Technora is an aramid that is useful for a variety of applications that require high strength or chemical resistance.
 It is a brand name of the company Teijin Aramid.

 Technora was used on January 25, 2004 to suspend the NASA Mars rover Opportunity from its parachute during descent.

-It was also later used by NASA as one of the materials, combined with nylon and Kevlar, making up the parachute that was used to perform a braking manoeuvre during atmospheric entry of the Perseverance rover that landed on Mars on February 18, 2021.
+It was also later used by NASA as one of the materials, combined with nylon and Kevlar, making up the parachute that was used to perform a braking manoeuvre during atmospheric entry of the rover Perseverance that landed on Mars on February 18, 2021.

 Production

 Technora is produced by condensation polymerization of terephthaloyl chloride (TCl) with a mixture of p-phenylenediamine (PPD) and 3,4'-diaminodiphenylether (3,4'-ODA).
 The polymer is closely related to Teijin Aramids's Twaron or DuPont's Kevlar.
 Technora is derived from two different diamines, 3,4'-ODA and PPD, whereas Twaron is derived from PPD alone.
-This relatively simple process uses only one amide solvent, and therefore spinning can be done directly after the polymer production.
+Because only one amide solvent is used in this very straightforward procedure, spinning can be completed immediately after polymer synthesis.

 Physical properties

 Technora has a better strength to weight ratio than steel.
+Technora also has fire resistant properties which can be beneficial.